LifestreamX/NBA-Database-ts/README.md

 - cosider replacing prop drilling with something else context.. etc.
 - fix redundance usestate
 - Replace prop drilling with COntext
-- look into other hooks to use to replace
+- look into other hooks to use to replace refactor etc.